Foster care: France

+Italy

+Although the numbers have greatly decreased since post World War II, over 27,000 children in Italy are in alternative care.
+Under 40% of children are able to return to their birth families, which is the ultimate goal of foster care.

+Italian law considers familial relationships to be pivotal to a child's developments and gives primary relevance to the original family and offer home based support.
+However, if neglect or abuse is present, the judicial system may intervene to remove involved children.
+In 2001, all institution based facilities for displaced children were closed and replaced with residential homes in order to provide a more familial feeling.

 Placement

 Family-based foster care is generally preferred to other forms of out of home care.
 Foster care is intended to be a short-term solution until a permanent placement can be made.
 In most states, the primary objective is to reconcile children with the biological parents.
 However, if the parents are unable or unwilling to care for the child, or if the child is an orphan, then the first choice of adoptive parents is a relative such as an aunt, uncle or grandparent, known as kinship care.
 Most kinship care is done informally, without the involvement of a court or public organization.
 However, in the United States, formal kinship care is increasingly common.
 In 2012, a quarter of all children in formal foster care were placed with relatives instead of being placed into the system.

 If no related family member is willing or able to adopt, the next preference is for the child to be adopted by the foster parents or by someone else involved in the child's life (such as a teacher or coach).
 This is to maintain continuity in the child's life.
 If neither above option are available, the child may be adopted by someone who is a stranger to the child.

 If none of these options are viable, the plan for the minor may be to enter OPPLA (Other Planned Permanent Living Arrangement).
 This option allows the child to stay in custody of the state and the child can stay placed in a foster home, with a relative or a long-term care facility, such as a residential child care community or, for children with development disabilities, physical disabilities or mental disabilities, a treatment center.

 671,000 children were served by the foster care system in the United States in 2015.
 "After declining more than 20 percent between FY 2006 and FY 2012 to a low of 397,000, the number of children in foster care on the last day of the fiscal year increased to 428,000 in FY 2015, with a slightly higher percent change from 2014 to 2015 (3.3%) than observed from 2013 to 2014 (3.2%)."
 Since FY 2012, the number of children in foster care at the end of each FY has steadily increased.